AhmadAlsabbagh/COVID-CORNER/README.md

 COVID Corner is a COVID-19 statistics and news application catered to local municipalities in Ontario.
 Built using Flutter, NewsApi.org and Google sheets API.

+Email me @ ahmad.alsabbagh@mail.utoronto.ca for access to the repo.

 Home page: